-The Lightyear One, one of the world’s first solar powered cars, is expected at the end of 2021.
+The Lightyear One, one of the world’s first solar powered cars, is expected in 2022.
 Lightyear has teamed up with TNO to develop technology to integrate more than 800 solar cells into the roof, bonnet, and tailgate of the electric car.
 With solar on-board, the highly efficient electric vehicle will offer longer range, lower CO2 emissions, lower operating costs, and more autonomy from the grid.

 More info about solar-powered passenger cars?